AndresOrozcoDev/react-18-dashboard/README.md

-# React 16
+# React 18

-This template provides a minimal setup to get React bootstrapped with [Create React App](https://github.com/facebook/create-react-app) working with Tailwind CSS and React-router-dom
+This template provides a minimal setup to get React bootstrapped with [Create React App](https://github.com/facebook/create-react-app) working with Tailwind CSS and React-router-dom.

 ## Development server